cicixinyi/webdesign-final/README.md

-# Web Design Project About Hamster
+# INFO-6150 Final Project About Hamster

+After downloading, run the following command inside `hamsterWorld/`:
+  `npm install`
+  `npm run build`
-Run `npx -s serve dist` to test the web app.
+  `npx serve -s dist`

+Use the local address `http://localhost:[Your port]` to play with the web app.